blackle/whereami/README.md

 	if ((error = whereisthis(&my_function, path, PATH_MAX)) < 0) {
 		printf("error: %ld\n", error);
 	} else {
-		printf("my_function is in %s\n", path); // the path to the executable library that contains my_function }
+		printf("my_function is in %s\n", path); // the path to the executable/library that contains my_function
+	}

 	if ((error = whereisthis(&myvar, path, PATH_MAX)) < 0) {
 		printf("error: %ld\n", error);
 	} else {
-		printf("myvar is in %s\n", path); // the path to the executable library that contains myvar }
+		printf("myvar is in %s\n", path); // the path to the executable/library that contains myvar }
 }
 ```